CODE OF CIVIL PROCEDURE IN THE BRITISH VIRGIN ISLANDS

 OUR PROCESS

-Documents can be faxed (800)-296-0115, emailed ps@undisputedlegal.com, mailed to 590 Madison Avenue, 21 Floor, New York, New York 10022, or dropped off at any of our locations.
+Documents can be faxed to (800)-296-0115, emailed to ps@undisputedlegal.com, mailed to 590 Madison Avenue, 21 Floor, New York, New York 10022, or dropped off at any of our locations.
 We do require pre-payment and accept all major credit and debit cards.
 Once payment is processed, your sales receipt is immediately emailed for your records.

 Drop-offs must call and make an appointment first to be added to building security to permit access to our office.
-Documents for service must be in a sealed envelope with payment in the form of a money order or attorney check (WE DO NOT ACCEPT CASH) payable to UNDISPUTED LEGAL INC.; All documents are received by our receptionist.
+Documents for service must be in a sealed envelope with payment in the form of a money order or attorney check (WE DO NOT ACCEPT CASH) payable to UNDISPUTED LEGAL INC.; Our receptionist receives all documents.

 DOMESTIC COVERAGE AREAS: